 Lisa Trubitt is the Assistant CIO for Policy & Communications at the University at Albany, SUNY, where she focuses on improving and administering IT services to the University community.
 Current responsibilities include: IT policy development; internal and external communications; fostering relationships and working with various stakeholder and advisory groups; and strategic planning.
 Her interests range from the professional development and mentoring of staff to exploring creative solutions for organizational challenges and rethinking the role of IT in higher education.

-The co-founder and leader of the EDUCAUSE IT Communications Constituent Group (ITCOMM), Trubitt has given numerous presentations and authored articles on communications.
-Policy-related activities include several presentations and service on the former ICPL Advisory Committee.
-Her NERCOMP service includes membership on the Program Committee, faculty for the Workshop Series for Managers Part 2, and attendance at numerous events as a presenter or participant.
-Trubitt has served on the EDUCAUSE Annual Conference Program and Professional Development Committees.
+The leader of the EDUCAUSE IT Communications Constituent Group (ITCOMM), Trubitt has given numerous presentations and authored articles on the importance of IT communications.
+Policy-related activities include presentations and service on the former ICPL Advisory Committee.
+Trubitt is on the faculty of the EDUCAUSE Management Institute (2013-16) and has served on the EDUCAUSE Annual Conference Program and Professional Development Committees.
 She is currently a member of the NERCOMP Board and faculty for the Workshop Series for Managers Part 2.
 She is a trustee of the Capital District Library Council (CDLC) and a Frye Leadership Fellow (2007).
-Trubitt holds a bachelor of arts in English and Criminal Justice and a Master’s degree in Criminal Justice from the University at Albany.
+Trubitt holds a bachelor of arts in English and Criminal Justice and a master of arts in Criminal Justice from the University at Albany.